 In order to achieve our goal, we will implement the following methodology and activities:

-- Propose a methodology and make it validate by experts (Escape Roomers Community) and a Youth Committee Board.
-The final version (IO1) will be published online with a free access.
+– Propose a methodology and make it validate by experts (Escape Roomers Community) and a Youth Committee Board.
+Discover the methodology in French, English and Lithuanian.

 – Collect content about interculturality/stereotypes through focus groups with young people (30 young people from various nationalities) in order to get a common reference framework about stereotypes and prejudices and determine the pedagogical objectives of our escape game

-- Experimente the Escape Game with a total amount of min.
+– Experiment the Escape Game with a total amount of min.
 12 young participants and 3 youth workers in order to validate the final version

-- Launch the final version of the escape game during the multiplier events involving participants of the escape game experimentation (young people and/or youth workers), local partners and local authorities representative.
+– Launch the final version of the escape game (in French, English, Lithuanian) during the multiplier events involving participants of the escape game experimentation (young people and/or youth workers), local partners and local authorities representative.